LuzFaltex/docs/docs/articles/lp-best-practice.md

     > [LP] Luck has permission essentials.fly set to true in context global. (inherited from moderator)
     ```
 1. Users always have exactly the permissions they need or are entitled to.

+## The Default Group

+The default group, known as `default` within commands and in the plugin API, is a built-in group that represents all users on the server.
+When a player joins the server for the first time, they are automatically added to this group.
+To fit in with RBAC, you can see this group as representing a "user role."
+As such, it should be granted permissions that are common to every user.
+For instance, `essentials.motd` is commonly placed here.

+Behind the scenes, hard-coding the default group means that this default group can be faster and more efficient than other custom groups, and it is not susceptible to race conditions.
+For more information, you can read the [Default Groups](https://github.com/lucko/LuckPerms/wiki/Default-Groups) article on the LuckPerms wiki.

+> [!TIP]
+> With the exception of some fringe cases which won't be covered here, server administrators will want to use the built-in default group.
+This is especially the case when coming from other plugins where a default group is either not present or else is manually specified.

+As a user, all players should be a member of this group.
+Doing so ensures that you may quickly and efficiently make a change for all players.

+## The Wildcard Node

+The wildcard node, otherwise known as `*`, is a node filter which matches everything.
+In Bukkit and its sister projects, a permissioning system was developed around allowing plugins to define "everything."
+However, this breaks expectations and can cause some undesirable behavior, such as an admin expecting users to have a certain permission node and it being missing or else having a permission node they did not expect to issue.
+Additionally, this encouraged lazy behavior, with the admin group often being issued `*`.

+As such, the naked wildcard node (`*`) should be avoided entirely and the use of a plugin wildcard node (`plugin.*`) is strongly discouraged, even for plugins that have a lot of permissions!

+Many plugins, especially those on the Sponge platform, have begun creating permission collections such as `plugin.user` and `plugin.admin`.
+For plugins that provide this functionality, it is strongly encouraged that you use these pre-built collections as the plugin developer has full control over what these nodes entail.

+If these are not present, then manually issuing permission nodes is preferred.
+For most plugins, this will not be too painful of a process.
+However, for plugins with larger groups of nodes, using the online editor (`/lp editor`) may make this process easier.
+And while you're at it, create an issue for that plugin and request that these collections be added.

+For more information, see the [Nucleus Wiki](https://nucleuspowered.org/docs/nowildcard.html) regarding this topic.